Yiddish: Jewish Autonomous Oblast

 The Jewish Autonomous Oblast was formed in 1934 in the Russian Far East, with its capital city in Birobidzhan and Yiddish as its official language.
 The intention was for the Soviet Jewish population to settle there.
 Jewish cultural life was revived in Birobidzhan much earlier than elsewhere in the Soviet Union.
 Yiddish theaters began opening in the 1970s.
-The newspaper ביראָבידזשאַנער שטערן (Birobidzhaner Shtern; lit: The Birobidzhan Star) includes a Yiddish section.
+The newspaper ביראָבידזשאַנער שטערן (Birobidzhaner Shtern; lit: Birobidzhan Star) includes a Yiddish section.
 In modern Russia, the cultural significance of the language is still recognized and bolstered.
 The First Birobidzhan International Summer Program for Yiddish Language and Culture was launched in 2007.

 As of 2010, according to data provided by the Russian Census Bureau, there were 97 speakers of Yiddish in the JAO.
 A November 2017 article in The Guardian, titled, "Revival of a Soviet Zion: Birobidzhan celebrates its Jewish heritage", examined the current status of the city and suggested that, even though the Jewish Autonomous Region in Russia's far east is now barely 1% Jewish, officials hope to woo back people who left after Soviet collapse and to revive the Yiddish language in this region.
+Despite the small number of local speakers, the weekly state-run newspaper Birobidzhaner Shtern contains 2–4 pages in Yiddish, largely written by authors who live in other cities and countries, and its online version attracts international readership.
+Yiddish often appears in the local TV program Yiddishkeit, also available online.

 Ukraine

 Yiddish was an official language of the Ukrainian People's Republic (1917–1921).
+But due to the holocaust, assimilation, and migration of Ukrainian Jews abroad today only 3,100 of the remaining Jews speak Yiddish as their first language.
+The Southeast dialect of Yiddish has many Ukrainian loanwords due to the long contact between Yiddish speakers and Ukrainian speakers.